avaneev/prvhash/README.md

 ## Streamed Hashing ##

-The file `prvhash64s.h` implements a relatively fast streamed hashing function by utilizing a parallel PRVHASH structure.
+The file `prvhash64s.h` implements a relatively fast streamed hashing function by utilizing a "parallel" PRVHASH structure.
 Please take a look at the `prvhash64s_oneshot()` function for usage example.
-The `prvhash64s` offers an increased security.
+The `prvhash64s` offers an increased security and speed.

 This function has an increased preimage resistance compared to the basic hash function implementation.
 Preimage resistance cannot be currently